Vittor-Javidan/EarthLog/docs/backlog.md

 # refactoring:

 - low Priority:
-    - increase the button sice for adding item on <OptionInput />, <SelectionInput /> and <PictureInput />
+    - increase the button size for adding item on <OptionInput />, <SelectionInput /> and <PictureInput />
     - Add all major zIndez inside the gloal zIndex file
     - Remove all double `HapticsService.vibrate`.
 And leave this only on `onPressIn` events
     - Add `HapticsService.vibrate` for all buttons missing vibrations